pulciu/Pulciu-React-Function-Components/README.md

 # Pulciu

-This is a portfolio website built on React using **function component**s.
+This is a portfolio website built on React using **function components**.

 ## Install